 Most scans require the administration of a small injection, similar to a blood test, to introduce a scanning agent.
 Different scanning agents enable us to scan different parts of the body, and different scans have different delay times.
 Some scans require you to be scanned immediately after the injection, others after 2, 3, 4, 24 or even 48 hours depending what scan the Doctor or Consultant has asked us to perform.

-There are two Gamma Cameras at the Heartlands Hospital, one is a single headed Toshiba Gamma Camera, and a state of the art dual headed Siemens Gamma Camera with a CT attachment that is used to localise areas of interest on the images, and also to provide attenuation correction for some of the heart scans performed.
+At Heartlands Hospital there is a dual headed Siemens Gamma Camera with a CT attachment that is used to localise areas of interest on the images, and also to provide attenuation correction for some of the heart scans performed.
 There is also a dual headed Siemens Gamma Camera at Good Hope Hospital (without the CT attachment).
 A dedicated, small team of specialist trained Radiographers and Technologists operate and run the scanners, and the teams liaise with each other to provide an effective and efficient service for the patients.

 Between the two hospitals, approximately 7300 scans and tests are performed each year.